Bonny Light oil: Society

 Nigeria has been generating most of its revenue from oil industry for the past 30 years.
 However, since petroleum industry has appeared, many pollution problems have risen in Nigeria.
 The major problem was caused by oil spills, occurring during usual operations.
 From 1976 to 1988, 2000 oil spillages happened in Nigeria and more than two million barrels of bonny light oil were released to the community during this period.
 Additionally, break of oil pipelines, erosion of flow and trunk lines, and hose failure are the causes of oil spills.
 Consequently, both the aquatic milieu and environment had detrimental impacts by them.
 These ecosystems are key element in agricultural productivity and main source for Nigerians, inhabiting in the oil-producing areas, to live.
 Therefore, some activists in Nigeria have spoiled pipelines, and key infrastructures which are related to crude oil and export flows are usually targeted.
-As a result, the issue related to oil effusion in Nigera has been exacerbated.
+As a result, the issue related to oil effusion in Nigeria has been exacerbated.
 In Nigeria, microbial seeding is being considered instead of mechanical ways by the main oil companies for the purpose of cleaning up oil spills.